ga4gh/refget/docs/specification.md

 - **Seqcol API**: The set of endpoints defined in the *retrieval* and *comparison* components of the seqcol protocol.
 - **Seqcol digest**: A digest for a sequence collection, computed according to the seqcol algorithm.
 - **Seqcol protocol**: Collectively, the 3 operations outlined in this document, which include: 1. encoding of sequence collections; 2.
 API describing retrieval and comparison ; and 3. specifications for ancillary recommended attributes.
-- **Sequence**: Seqcol uses refget to store actual sequences, so we generally use the term in the same way as refget.
-Refget was designed for nucleotide sequences; however, other sequences could be provided via the same mechanism, *e.g.*, cDNA, CDS, mRNA or proteins.
-Essentially any ordered list of refget-valid characters qualifies.
+- **Sequence**: Seqcol uses refget sequences to identify actual sequences, so we generally use the term "sequence" in the same way.
+Refget sequences was designed for nucleotide sequences; however, other sequences could be provided via the same mechanism, *e.g.*, cDNA, CDS, mRNA or proteins.
+Essentially any ordered list of refget-sequences-valid characters qualifies.
 Sequence collections also goes further, since sequence collections may contain sequences of non-specified characters, which therefore have a length but no actual sequence content.
-- **Sequence digest** or **refget digest**: A digest for a sequence, computed according to the refget protocol.
+- **Sequence digest** or **refget sequence digest**: A digest for a sequence, computed according to the refget sequence protocol.
 - **Sequence collection**: A representation of 1 or more sequences that is structured according to the sequence collection schema
 - **Sequence collection attribute**: A property or feature of a sequence collection (*e.g.* names, lengths, sequences, or topologies).

 ## Seqcol protocol functionality

-The seqcol algorithm is based on the refget algorithm for individual sequences and should use refget servers to store the actual sequence data.
+The seqcol algorithm is based on the refget sequence algorithm for individual sequences and should use refget sequence servers to store the actual sequence data.
-Seqcol servers therefore provide a lightweight organizational layer on top of refget servers.
+Seqcol servers therefore provide a lightweight organizational layer on top of refget sequence servers.
 To be fully compliant with the seqcol protocol an implementation must provide all `REQUIRED` capabilities as detailed below.

 The seqcol protocol defines the following: